 The complaint alleges that during the class period, CareDx had in fact implemented an unlawful Medicare fraud scheme built on improper and illegal tactics to obtain Medicare reimbursement.
 As a result, CareDx misled investors by failing to disclose: (1) that the Company was improperly and illegally inflating testing services revenue and demand through inaccurate marketing materials, extravagant inducements and kickbacks to physicians and other providers, and improperly bundling expensive testing services with other blood tests as part of its RemoTraC service; (2) that these practices subjected CareDx to an undisclosed risk of regulatory scrutiny; (3) and that these practices artificially inflated CareDx’s reported testing services revenue.
 Thus, Defendants’ positive statements about CareDx’s business, operations, and prospects at all relevant times lacked a reasonable basis and were materially false and misleading.

 The truth began to emerge on October 28, 2021, when CareDx filed its quarterly report for the third quarter of 2021 on Form 10-Q with the SEC.
-Under the heading “United States Department of Justice and United States Securities and Exchange Commission Investigation,” the Company revealed for the first time that CareDx was the subject of at least three government investigations related to its “accounting and public reporting practices.”
-In response to this news, CareDx’s stock price fell 27%, from a closing price of $70.34 per share on October 28, 2021, to a closing price of $51.00 per share on October 29, 2021.
+In the report, CareDx shocked the market by revealing for the very first time that it was the subject of at least three government investigations—one by the DOJ, one by the SEC, and one by an unnamed state regulatory agency—related to its “accounting and public reporting practices.”
+In response to this alarming news, CareDx’s stock price plunged 27%, from $70.34 per share on October 28, 2021, to a closing price of $51.00 per share on October 29, 2021.